NCAA basketball tournament selection process: Seeding

 The selection committee's work to seed the teams is just as vital as their work to select the at-large teams.
 While the selection process starts before the seeding process, the two often overlap.
 Some conference tournaments do not finish until Selection Sunday itself, and there is only one hour between the end of the last game (usually the Big Ten tournament championship game) and when the brackets are officially unveiled, so the committee cannot wait until after all the games are played to start determining the seeds.
 While nothing is set in stone until after all the games are played and the brackets are established, the committee may have a good idea of where a team is and where they could rise or fall to depending on their showing in the later stages of their conference tournament.

-Though the brackets only feature the seed numbers 1-16 in each region, the committee first assembles an S-curve of selected teams seeded from 1 through 68.
-In theory, the teams 1-4 on the seed list will all be #1 seeds (the #1 "seed line"), 5-8 will be #2 seeds (the #2 seed line), and so on; however, bracketing rules may lead to minor deviation from this.
-The selection committee uses a number of factors to place teams on the S-curve, including record, strength of schedule, and the NET in the Division I men's tournament and the RPI in all other championship tournaments.
+Though the brackets only feature the seed numbers 1-16 in each region, the committee first assembles a overall seed ranking of selected team from 1 through 68, formatted as an "S-curve".
+The selection committee uses a number of factors to rank teams for the S-curve, including record, strength of schedule, and the NET in the Division I men's tournament and the RPI in all other championship tournaments.
 Relative subjective comparison of individual teams close on the S-Curve are also considered.

+The "S-curve" table in the guidelines displays four teams to a row, alternating left-to-right and right-to left.
+In theory, the teams 1-4 on the seed list will all be #1 seeds in their regions (the #1 "seed line"), 5-8 will be #2 seeds in their regions (the #2 seed line), and so on; however, bracketing rules allow minor deviation from this when necessary to meet other bracketing requirements.
+(Also, the teams in the "first four" teams that share a seed number place lower table rows out of sync with seed numbering.)